OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	````

-4. Note that the code is checking the client actually supports the 1.2 requirements set, this is important to do as an image needs to be replaces and the **inlinePicture.insertInlinePictureFromBase64** method was shipped on that requirement set.
-Then the code is traversing the **inlinePictures collection**, and we are replacing the first image in that collection.
+4. Note that the code is checking the if the host (Word) actually supports the 1.2 requirements set, this is important to check because in order to replave an image the  **inlinePicture.insertInlinePictureFromBase64** method is needed and this was shipped as part of the 1.2 requirement set.
+Note that by traversing the **inlinePictures collection**, we get the first image and then we are replacing it with the correct one.
 5. Test your work by pressing F5 to start a debug session and then click the **Step 1: Starting SOW** button.
 After the document gets inserted click on the  **Step 2: Fix Picture!** button to try your code.
 The image should be replaced and the document should look like this:

 	![](Images/Fig10.png)